 Invocation state machine — Every task call becomes an invocation moving through REGISTERED → PENDING → RUNNING → SUCCESS/FAILED.
 Transitions are enforced; each change is recorded with timestamps and ownership metadata.

-Recovery — Runners send heartbeats.
+Recovery — Runners emit heartbeats.
 A background atomic service detects dead runners and invocations stuck beyond configured thresholds.
-Orphaned work is reclaimed under a distributed lock.
+Orphaned work is reclaimed under a distributed lock and re-queued transparently

 Workflows — Multi-step workflows with result persistence.
-On replay, completed steps are skipped.
-Failed workflows resume from the last checkpoint.
+On replay, completed steps are skipped; failed workflows resume from the last checkpoint, not from the start.

 Features